andrew/ultimate-awesome/README.md

 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-compliance](https://github.com/getprobo/awesome-compliance) - A curated list of tools, frameworks, and resources for IT compliance, security standards, and regulatory requirements.
-- [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
+- [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
 - [awesome-diff-tools](https://github.com/mmueller2012/awesome-diff-tools) - Awesome tools that show differences between files and folders.
 - [Awesome-Bootstrapper-Roadmap](https://github.com/pierpaolo28/Awesome-Bootstrapper-Roadmap) - 💸 Save $2,000/mo bootstrapping your startup.
 Exhaustive Open Source SaaS alternatives and a step-by-step roadmap from Idea to Exit.
 - [awesome-deepfake-porn-detection](https://github.com/subinium/awesome-deepfake-porn-detection) - Papers, repos, datasets :  deepfake and porn detection using deep learning.